cryptoanzu/anzucoin/doc/README.md

-Litecoin Core 0.14.2
+Anzucoin Core 0.14.2
 =====================

 Setup
 ---------------------
-Litecoin Core is the original Litecoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Litecoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+Anzucoin Core is the original Anzucoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Anzucoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Litecoin Core, visit [anzucoin.org](https://anzucoin.org).
+To download Anzucoin Core, visit [anzucoin.org](https://anzucoin.org).

 Running
 ---------------------
-The following are some helpful notes on how to run Litecoin on your native platform.
+The following are some helpful notes on how to run Anzucoin on your native platform.

 ### Unix